 However, if one is a bit old-fashioned and prefers to go to a web site for Martinez History, here are two.

-The Martinez Historical Society web site administered by Gregg Burton: www.martinezhistory.org.
-The Society also has two new Facebook pages (not the same as Facebook groups); Martinez Historical Society and Martinez Museum.
+The Martinez Historical Society web site: www.martinezhistory.org.
+The Society also has two Facebook pages (not the same as Facebook groups); Martinez Historical Society and Martinez Museum.
 To “join” press the “like” icon and updates and announcements will come your way.